hpi-swa-lab/home-desktop-system/README.md

 The Home System is a desktop system build on top of Squeak/Smalltalk.
 It is based upon the idea of storing data in living objects and allowing its users to adapt it completely to their needs.
 The system comes with:

+#### New mechanisms
  - Mechanisms to create persistent domain objects in the image
  - The global domain object collection *soup* which allows access to all domain objects
  - A basic set of domain objects (e.g. Person, Collaboration, ToDo)
  - Ways to store and access arbitrary fields on domain objects
+ - Context menus for invoking methods on objects

+#### New tools
  - The [Rack](https://github.com/hpi-swa/Rack) for organizing domain objects in a hierarchical structure
- - The Object Editor for interactively changing values on objects
+ - The object editor for interactively changing values on objects
- - The object search for searching for specific objects
+ - The global object search for searching for specific objects
- - Context menus for invoking methods on objects

-The system can be used to accomplish many everyday computing tasks:
+The system is ready to be used to accomplish many everyday computing tasks:

 <p align="center">
 <img alt="Screenshot of the Home Desktop System in use" src="https://github.com/hpi-swa-lab/home-desktop-system/blob/master/documentation/screenshot.png" width=450></img>